MEMBER STORIES

 'Stronger together'

-And last but not least, it would be amiss of us to not tap into the expertise of Enterprise Nation adviser member and founder of Couplepreneurs, Patricia Bacon.
+Last but not least, it would be amiss of us to not tap into the expertise of Enterprise Nation member and founder of Couplepreneurs, Patricia Bacon.
 It's often questioned whether mixing business with pleasure is a wise decision, so let's get some top tips from Patricia on how to make it work.

 "Whilst you can build resilience, you will need it in bucket loads when starting out and at various growth points throughout your journey.
-This includes planning so you have enough financial runway and a very clear agreement on what your expenditure (both business and personal) will look like when you start out.
-If there's no external income it can be very stressful for a couple knowing that there is no plan B."
+This includes planning so you have enough financial runway and a very clear agreement on what your expenditure (both business and personal) will look like when you start.
+If there's no external income, it can be very stressful for a couple knowing that there is no plan B."

 Lorna Bladen